How to Configure an SFTP Receive Location

 Specify the private key for the SFTP user if you set the ClientAuthenticationMode to PublicKeyAuthentication.

-The private key must be specified .pkf file.
+The private key file must be the specified .ppk file.

 Specify a private key password, if required for the key specified in the PrivateKey property.